Disaster Readiness

 Declaration of Disaster or Emergency by Government or State Officials

-If you’re affected by a disaster or emergency declaration by the President or a Governor, or an announcement of a public health emergency by the Secretary of Health and Human Services, there is certain additional support available to you.
+If you’re affected by a disaster or emergency declaration by the President or a Governor, or an announcement of a public health emergency by the Secretary of Health and Human Services, there is support available to you.

 • If a major disaster or emergency affected your ability to enroll during a Special Enrollment Period (SEP), you are able to receive an extension until the end date of the emergency period.
 Major disasters or emergencies must be declared by the Federal Emergency Management Agency (FEMA) or by a Federal, state or local government entity.